arttuulips/DND-Final-Project/Web Service.md

 1. Authentication: Secured Using JWT Tokens <br?
 Authentication is a core feature of the API and is implemented using JWT (JSON Web Token).
 JWT tokens ensure stateless, secure communication between the client and the server by embedding user-specific claims, such as UserId, Role, and Email.
 Upon successful login through the AuthController, a JWT is generated and returned to the client.
 This token must be included in the Authorization header for subsequent API requests to protected endpoints.
 Key Implementation in AuthController:
-•	POST /auth/login: Verifies user credentials and generates a token.
+•	`POST /auth/login`: Verifies user credentials and generates a token.
 •	GenerateJwt(User user) method: Encodes claims into the token and signs it using a symmetric key.

 The token is validated on every request to ensure that only authenticated users can access protected resources.